cable8mm/cable8mm.github.io/_posts/2006-03-17-invite-writely.markdown

 > Replies to this message will be forwarded to 초대장 보낸 분의 이메일.
 > * * *
 > Writely is a simple, secure online word processor.
-> At Writely, we have a very strict NO-SPAM policy, which means we won&#8217;t ever sell, trade or give away any e-mail address you enter.
+> At Writely, we have a very strict NO-SPAM policy, which means we won't ever sell, trade or give away any e-mail address you enter.
 > We also take data security very seriously.
 Only people you authorize can view or modify a document.
 > To edit documents with Writely, you will need a fairly up-to-date version of IE, FireFox or Mozilla, and to enable pop-ups for the writely.com domain (we promise not to show any pop-up ads!).
 Document text can be up to 500KB in length, and images can be up to 2MB.
 > More questions?
 Check out our Help Center at http://www.writely.com/?action=help.